 We want girls at Hanford to feel as much at home as is reasonably possible.
 They can decorate the walls around their beds and keep toys and special bits they want to bring from home in their lockers.
 Often all the girls will collaborate and decorate their dorm collectively as they make themselves at home.
 During the day the girls get changed in the dorms for games and in the evenings they will hang out with their friends, read books, play games and relax.

 It’s hard to tell the difference between boarders and day girls at Hanford, as everyone has their own bed.
 With over 90% of the girls in the junior years being full boarders it is really important to have lots of pastoral support.
-The girls are looked after by a great team of matrons including two senior matrons with years of experience between them.
-They are supported by a team of gaps.
-The Headmaster’s wife, known affectionately by the girls as Mrs J, heads up the pastoral team and always makes time to listen to the girls’ funny stories and their concerns, building trust and earning their confidence.
-Her team supervises everything from getting up in the morning to going to bed in the evening.
-They are on hand throughout the day, even sitting with the girls during lunchtime and they are brilliant at picking up on and spotting any potential issues often before they happen.
+The girls are looked after by a great team of matrons and school nurses, who make up the boarding team, and have years of experience between them.
+The boarding team always make time to listen to the girls’ funny stories and their concerns, building trust and earning their confidence.
+They supervise everything from getting up in the morning to going to bed in the evening.
+They are on hand throughout the day, even sitting with the girls during lunchtime and they are brilliant at picking up on and spotting any potential issues often, before they happen.
 Hanford prides itself on being a truly happy school where girls can enjoy their childhood making friends and memories that will last a lifetime.

 Contact with Parents

 Even the briefest telephone call can mean the world to a parent of a child at boarding school.
-At Hanford the girls have their own dedicated telephone lines that forward to mobile phones so they can take the call somewhere comfortable and quiet.
+At Hanford the girls have their own dedicated telephone lines so they can take the call somewhere comfortable and quiet.

 Parents are welcome to call their girls but it is often best, unless in an emergency, if they call after supper.
 We advise parents of new girls to let their daughter settle for a few days before making regular calls, as even the strongest and most independent child can find the transition to boarding takes a little time.